UNIST-LOFT/SimAPR/README_detailed.md

 ## 3. Run SimAPR
-Before run SimAPR, you should generate every patch spaces for every APR tools.
+You should create each patch space for each APR tool before running SimAPR.

-SimAPR is implemented in Python3 and stored in the [SimAPR](./SimAPR/) directory.
+Python3 is used to implement SimAPR, which is kept under the [SimAPR](./SimAPR/) directory.

 To set up SimAPR, do the following:
 ```